Cape Verde Weather January Averages, Cape Verde

 Temperatures can rise up to 24°C in January; never too hot for comfort.
 According to historical data, the Barlavento islands (windward islands) experience slightly lower temperatures during January as they are situated to the north of the archipelago and are less affected by African-borne winds and currents.

 How Warm Is The Sea in Cap Verde In January?

 Nonetheless, the average sea temperature across the islands in January floats around a delightful 23°C. Rarely, cold sea currents from North Atlantic may result in sea temperature declining sharply in the winter.
 But these declines are shortlived as warm sea currents from western Africa rapidly warm Cape Verde's coasts on a daily basis.

-Is Cape Verde Wet In January?
+Does It Rain In Cape Verde In January?

 Rainfall is minimal to nonexistent in Cape Verde during January.
 Only three days are expected to have some form of rain over the islands and the total precipitation across all ten islands (and the numerous islets) rarely surpasses 2mm in January.

 The Iberostar Club Boa Vista hotel is a five star luxury resort nestled on the golden sands of Chaves beach.
 The rooms can accommodate families and couples, the rooms are clean and spacious, there is a fantastic kids club and all incusive buffet serving international and local cuisine.
 The hotel oozes tranquility with its relaxing spa and beachfront location. ,However families will appreciate the onsite entertainement and excellent kids club facilities.